-I’ve been on hiatus for a little bit but I wanted to put together this month’s edition of Good Reads since I missed it in August.
+I’m keeping myself on hiatus for a little bit longer but I wanted to put together this month’s edition of Good Reads since I missed it in August.
 I hope everyone is well as Fall descends upon us and the weather finally turns cooler.
 I’m hoping to get back out into my garden for a few more weeks before it’s too chilly to be outside.

 Coffee and Kink – [Quote Quest] You Need to Have Power Before You Can Give it Away

 I found this post by Amy to be incredibly thoughtful and important.
 Over the years, I’ve watched a few dynamics go down in flames because of the kind of dominants Amy describes – insecure, power seeking, fetishizing youth.
 And the person who ends up hurt is the submissive.
 There are a lot of tropes and myths that get perpetuated that contribute to this that need to be stamped out.
 I appreciate that Amy doesn’t blame herself or anyone else who gets trapped in this kind of abusive relationship and instead gives some guidance on how to protect yourself as a submissive.

 Chase Tramel – The No That Changed My Life

 Somewhere along the way I picked up the concept that “if I can’t trust your no, how can I trust your yes?”
 It mostly related to safewording and the terrible myth that a bottom who safewords is a bad bottom but it really expands past BDSM play.
 Chase describes watching someone saying no and the other person accepting that graciously and negotiating an alternative.
 It’s such a simple thing but the concept seems so radical.